owekhai/Bank-customer-churn-dataset/README.md

 ### Data Sources

-•	The data source for the analysis is a Comma Separated Values(csv) file named "bank customer churn.csv" gotten from Maven analytics data playgroung
+•	The data source for the analysis is a Comma Separated Values(csv) file named "bank customer churn.csv" gotten from Maven analytics data playground
 ### Tools:
 * Python For data cleaning and preparation.
 * Excel